yccm/EGA/README.md

 ## Introduction

-In this work, to leverage the strength of self-supervised pre-trained networks, we explore the knowledge distillation paradigm rather than using fine-tuning to transfer knowledge from a self-supervised pre-trained teacher model to a small, lightweight supervised student network.We propose to model the instance-instance relationships by a graph structure in the embedding space and distill such the structural information among instances by aligning the teacher graph and the student graph – named as Embedding Graph Alignment (EGA).
+In this work, to leverage the strength of self-supervised pre-trained networks, we explore the knowledge distillation paradigm to transfer knowledge from a self-supervised pre-trained teacher model to a small, lightweight supervised student network.
+We propose to model the instance-instance relationships by a graph structure in the embedding space and distill such the structural information among instances by aligning the teacher graph and the student graph – named as Embedding Graph Alignment (EGA).